Welcome to today’s post.

 Once you browse to the above URL, you will see a utility screen like the one shown:

-This is called the Kudu utility console.
-It allows you to investigate deployment settings for your Azure application.
+What we see is the Kudu utility console.
+It allows you to investigate deployment settings and deployed components of your Azure application.

 From here you can access the debug console, which will allow you to view configuration settings: